RealImage/bifrost/README.md

 #### [`bfid`](cmd/bfid)

-`bfid` returns the UUID for a private key.
+`bfid` prints the UUID derived from a bifrost identity.
-If namespace isn't provided, NamespaceBifrost is used.
+If the `-namespace` option flag isn't provided, NamespaceBifrost is used.
+If environment variable `BFID_NAMESPACE=<uuid>` is set, it has precedence over the flag.

+`bfid` takes only one input file and prints the UUID associated with it.
+The input file must be a PEM encoded file containing an ECDSA public key or private key.
+Public keys must be in PKIX DER, ASN.1 format.
+Private keys can either be in SEC.1 or PKCS#8 DER, ASN.1 format.

 #### [`issuer`](cmd/issuer)